 Experience: As a member of the team, you will learn how to work with composites, such as carbon fibre, and other advanced materials.
 You will also be a part of the design process of the aerodynamic, mechanical, structural and electrical components of the bicycle.
 You will gain hands-on experience with building streamlined vehicles, as well as how to disassemble and reassemble bicycle components.
 Committed members will also have an opportunity to become design leads or team executives, which provides leadership and management experience.
 The team is also often invited to attend various events and conferences where team members can showcase their work and network with professionals in related fields.

-We are building a tandem human powered aircraft to compete for the long
+We were building a tandem human powered aircraft to compete for the long

 standing Kremer International Marathon Prize.
-Our aircraft is being built to
+Our aircraft was being built to

 fly a distance of 42 km (a marathon) in one hour or less.
 In addition to the

-speed and distance conditions, the aircraft must also be able to turn
+speed and distance conditions, the aircraft had to also be able to turn

 repeatedly to navigate the specified figure eight course.
 When completed, we